 Judging and ranking builds hierarchies

-More valuables flow to the top; what’s objectionable sinks to the bottom.
+More valuables flow to the top; what’s objectionable sinks to the bottom

 People who are on the higher levels of a hierarchy control and receive more of the rewards, opportunities, and incentives that are valued in that hierarchy.
-These resources can be wealth, prestige, safety, opportunity, jobs, recognition, power, compensation, security, support, protection, healthcare, respect, material goods, options, environmental quality, acceptance, and other assets.
+People in lower levels of a hierarchy receive less of the rewards, opportunities, and incentives, and more of whatever is not valued, or even objectionable.

 Our “problems” support hierarchies, so we’ll have “problems” as long as we have hierarchies